illsk1lls/PXEServer/README.md

 MOUNT YOUR WINPE ISO AND COPY ALL FILES TO C:\PXE\ <br> (THIS HAS BEEN TESTED USING WIN10PESE AND WIN10XPE BOOTABLE ISO's)<br>

-Win10XPE can be found here: <a href="https://github.com/ChrisRfr/Win10XPE">https://github.com/ChrisRfr/Win10XPE</a>
+Win10XPE can be found here: <a href="https://github.com/ChrisRfr/Win10XPE">https://github.com/ChrisRfr/Win10XPE</a> <br>
+(To make a successful vanilla build with this version, without having to make edits, disable: Apps>HD Tasks>AOMEI Partition Assistant, and, Apps>Network>Google Chrome)

 Run PXEServer.ps1 and network boot!<br>